softmuneeb/MERN-AWS-projects/ReadMe.md

 CAN NOT UNDERSTAND CODE?

 Critical:
+// TODO: correct the logic balance + nonce OR tx + last updated
+// TODO: minus the balance upon withdrawal
+// TODO: three test cases we made on paper
-// TODO: tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;;;
+// TODO: to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;;;
-// TODO: Adil DB, Mongo, Change IP to specific addresses
+// done: Adil DB, Mongo, Change IP to specific addresses
-// TODO: writes calls at end, checking why users created auto, Coding improve just like, ....
+// done: writes calls at end, checking why users created auto, Coding improve just like, ....
 //
 // TODO: 🙏🏻 HELP, users ask admin some thing and admin can reply
 // TODO: Levels Show, You are at Level 1, ...
-//
-// TODO: correct the logic balance + nonce OR tx + last updated
-// TODO: minus the balance upon withdrawal
-// TODO: test it saparately also...
+// done: test it saparately also...
 0.05 TON tx fee, 0.2 TON -> 0.1 TON (after tx fee cut)
 // TODO: script to regularly calculate funds inside system vs funds on blockchain !!!!

 // TODO: if users go to 1000, or Millions then any problem in loop?...
 // TODO: add in DB that TON left from system
-// TODO:
-// user.earnings7SponsorPool

 // we can write unit tests for testing recycle and deposit, JS code to test...
-// TODO: note down the user.depositedFunds, date time of this event, to show him later REMOVED_FROM_POOL (node:20476) [node-telegram-bot-api] DeprecationWarning: In the future, content-type of files you send will default to "application/octet-stream".
+// TODO: note down the user.depositedFunds, date time of this event, to show him later REMOVED_FROM_POOL
+// TODO:(node:20476) [node-telegram-bot-api] DeprecationWarning: In the future, content-type of files you send will default to "application/octet-stream".
 See https://github.com/yagop/node-telegram-bot-api/blob/master/doc/usage.md#sending-files for more information on how sending files has been improved and on how to disable this deprecation message altogether.
-(Use `node --trace-deprecation ...` to show where the warning was created)
 // TODO: DB backs our own custom backup tool
 // TODO: race case in values can write some code run parallel to check any in consistency. fatoor.
-// TODO:

 // DONE: only admin can access this function
+// TODO: two requests with userNames, no other request can come if some one send parallel request.
+// TODO: picture kai sath caption

 Nice to do:

 { text: '🎥 Send Media to Users' }
-// TODO: Coding JS, And write calls at the end of the functions...
+// done: Coding JS, And write calls at the end of the functions...
-// TODO: ENHANCE SPEED TO REPLY / RUN MONGO LOCAL
+// done: ENHANCE SPEED TO REPLY / RUN MONGO LOCAL
-// TODO: it should come from env
+// done: it should come from env
 // TODO: optimize database read writes...

 Optional:
-// TODO: make env use varible todo by crypto millio
+// done: make env use varible todo by crypto millio
 // send once per day, bot.sendMessage(chatId, `Hi Admin`, pad); // TODO: optional rem "tonweb": "^0.0.58",
     "tonweb-mnemonic": "^1.0.1" for ton

 Dont understand:
-// TODO: user.balance -> user.referralEarnings, user.sevenStartPoolEarnings, user.recycleEarnings,
 // TODO: if address is invalid tell users

 Make video to explain code... how to use bot, how to add fetaure? remove, update.